Ai Accountant

 Integration with your ERP

-The tool should import from Tally, Zoho Books, or your system cleanly, not require you to restructure your data before every reconciliation cycle.
+The tool should import from Tally or your system cleanly, not require you to restructure your data before every reconciliation cycle.

 Frequently Asked Questions